-Woman who became a citizen on television did not know she would be part of Republican National Convention
+Woman who became a citizen on TV did not know she would be part of Republican National Convention

 The Trump campaign declined to comment about how the event came together.

-“This President has always made clear that he supports a merit-based immigration system that serves the national interest and the needs of our citizens,” said White House spokesman Judd Deere.
+“This president has always made clear that he supports a merit-based immigration system that serves the national interest and the needs of our citizens,” White House spokesman Judd Deere said.

-Critics have pointed out that stories like Awadelseid’s have become increasingly unlikely due to the Trump administration’s immigration policies.
+Critics have pointed out that stories like Awadelseid’s have become increasingly unlikely because of the Trump administration’s immigration policies.

 The administration sought to end the temporary protected status program for several countries, including Sudan, in 2018, but was prevented from doing so by a ruling in the U.S. District Court for the Northern District of California.